NextGen Learning To Elevate Your Airway Practice

 Getting It Right the First Time

-Having a backup plan is critical, but there is also something to be said for getting it right the first time.
+Having a backup plan is critical, but there is something to be said for getting it right the first time.
 We explain why here.

 Next Sections